 The process of bailing a loved one or friend out of jail is not the most straight-forward thing.
-So here is a brief explanation of the process and an explanation of some key terms.
+So here is a brief explanation of bail terms and an explanation of the bail bond process.

 What Are Bail Bonds And How Do They Work?

 A bail bond is a contract between the accused, their consignee, and the bail bond company.
 It is to offer the court assurance that the defendant will show up at assigned court dates.
 In return the accused is free to go home, go to work, be with their family, and prepare their defense as they await trial.

 What If The Accused Can’t Afford The Bail Amount?

 This is where bail bond companies step in.
 They function as a guarantor between the accused and the court.
 In exchange for a fee, the bail bond company guarantees the full amount of the bail.
 If the accused fails to appear before the court, the bondsman can be ordered to pay the full bail amount.

 A bond premium is the payment to the bail bond company for their services.
 In the state of Utah this is 10% of the total bail amount, so if bail is set at $10,000 the bound fee would be $1,000.